LIMXTEC/BitSend/contrib/rpm/README.md

 The desktop and KDE meta files are created in the spec file itself with the `cat` command.
 This is done to allow easy distribution specific changes without needing to use any patches.
-A specific time stamp is given to the files so that it does not they do not appear to have been updated every time the package is built.
-If you do make changes to them, you probably should update time stamp assigned to them in the `touch` command that specifies the time stamp.
+A specific timestamp is given to the files so that it does not they do not appear to have been updated every time the package is built.
+If you do make changes to them, you probably should update timestamp assigned to them in the `touch` command that specifies the timestamp.

 ## SVG, PNG, and XPM Icons

 The `bitsend.svg` file is from the source listed as `Source100`.
 It is used as the source for the PNG and XPM files.
-The generated PNG and XPM files are given the same time stamp as the source SVG file as a means of indicating they are derived from it.
+The generated PNG and XPM files are given the same timestamp as the source SVG file as a means of indicating they are derived from it.

 ## Systemd